 Skip to content

-GL-ATX Board User Guide
+ATX Board (GL-ATXPC) User Guide

 The ATX board is an optional accessory for GL.iNet KVM device.
 As a smart power management module, it enables remote control of the controlled device's power supply by simulating physical power button operations (power on/off/reboot).